The Ultimate 2 Weeks in Thailand Itinerary by JetSettingFools.com

 Thailand 7-Days Itinerary: Chiang Mai and Railay Beach

-To plan a 1 Week In Thailand Itinerary that includes Chiang Mai and Railay Beach, we recommend spending 4 days in Chiang Mai (using our Chiang Mai Itinerary) and 3 days in Railay (using Days 5, 6 and 7 above).
+To plan a 1 Week in Thailand Itinerary that includes Chiang Mai and Railay Beach, we recommend spending 4 days in Chiang Mai (using our Itinerary for Chiang Mai) and 3 days in Railay (using Days 5, 6 and 7 above).

 A Week in Thailand Island Hopping Itinerary

-Visitors who want to bypass the mainland and spend all their time in Thailand on the Thai beaches can easily create a travel plan that does just that!
-We recommend flying into Krabi (which may require a connection through Bangkok) and flying out of the Phuket International Airport.
+Visitors who want to bypass the mainland and spend all their time in Thailand on the Thai Beaches can easily create a travel plan that does just that!
+We recommend flying into Krabi (which may require a connection through Bangkok) and flying out of Phuket International Airport.

 A fun Thailand Island Itinerary could include Railay, Koh Lanta and Phuket.
-Spend 2 days in Railay (even though it’s mainland, it is truly amazing!), 3 days on Klong Khong Beach on Koh Lanta and 2 days at either touristy Patong Beach or quieter Kamala Beach on Phuket.
-If time permits, you could even add Koh Chang to your Thai Island itinerary!
+Spend 2 days in Railay (even though it’s technically not an island, it is truly amazing!), 3 days on Klong Khong Beach on Koh Lanta and 2 days in Phuket partying at Patong Beach or keeping it quieter on Kamala Beach.
+If time permits, you could even add a quick trip to Koh Chang to your Thai Island Itinerary!

 Thailand Itinerary 1 Week with 3 Destinations

-Building a 7 days in Thailand Itinerary with 3 stops would be fast-paced, but not impossible.
+Building a 7 days in Thailand Itinerary with 3 stops would be fast-paced, but still enjoyable.
 A 3-stop One-Week in Thailand trip could include 2 Days in Bangkok, 2 Days in Railay and 3 Days in Chiang Mai.

 Thailand Itinerary 10 Days

-A 10-Day Thailand tour is a more reasonable amount of time to explore the country.
+A 10-Day Thailand Tour is a more reasonable amount of time to truly explore the country.
 Visitors who like to slow down and really feel the vibe of a place could choose just two destinations.
-However, we think there is plenty of time to make at least three stops at distinctively different destinations on a 10-day trip to Thailand.
-Ambitious travelers, who like to see it all, can attempt to squeeze in all four of our recommended Thai destinations.
+However, we think there is plenty of time to make at least three stops at distinctively different destinations on a 10-Day Trip to Thailand.
+Ambitious travelers, who like to see it all, can also attempt to squeeze in all four of our recommended Thai destinations!

 Slow Travel Thailand 10-Day Itinerary

-Gain a deeper appreciation and better understanding of the people and culture by just visiting two places in Thailand over 10 days.
-Spend five full days in Bangkok (and add a day trip to ancient Ayutthaya) and then five relaxing days on a beach, either Railay or Khlong Khong in Koh Lanta.
+Gain a deeper appreciation and better understanding of the Thai people and culture by just visiting two places in Thailand over 10 days.
+Spend five full days in Bangkok (and add a day trip to ancient Ayutthaya) and then five relaxing days on a beach, either Railay or Koh Lanta.

 Best of Thailand in 10 Days Planner